shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 \end{aligned}
 \end{equation}

-$f$, $g_i$ and $h_i$ are scalar non-convex functions with $\x$ being the vector of variables to optimize.
+$f$, $g_i$ and $h_i$ are scalar non-convex functions with $\x \in \Rn$ being the vector of variables to optimize.
 For trajectory optimization algorithms, $\x$ consists of the sequence of control inputs and/or sequence of states (depending on the method used -- direct, indirect, etc.) that can then be optimized to find the optimal robot trajectory.

 Unfortunately, such optimization problems are usually NP-hard and we're almost never guaranteed to find the global optima.
 Coupled with the fact that for motion planning, we usually require these problems to be solved quickly, most methods to solve such problems tend to gravitate towards using local optimization methods.
 One such popular method is Sequential Convex Programming (SCP).